Structure before construction.

 - Share error codes and whether circulation is working.

-Milestones that keep the project predictable
+Milestones that keep the project predictable.

 Outdoor construction has variables.
 A professional process does not pretend those variables do not exist.
 It manages them through milestones and communication.